about theology & neurodiversity (3).png

 Why theology and neurodiversity?

-But in all my conversations with recent seminary graduates, longtime ministers, and theological educators, I noticed that many leaders felt unprepared to cultivate positive environments for neurodivergent learners.
+This project grew out of many conversations with recent seminary graduates, longtime ministers, and theological educators.
+I noticed that many leaders felt unprepared to cultivate positive environments for neurodivergent learners.

-Now, drawing on the creative insights of my students and the practical wisdom of my fellow neurodivergent ministers, scholars, and educators, this project is my attempt at bringing the course’s subject matter to the church at large.
+Drawing on the creative insights of students and the practical wisdom of my fellow neurodivergent ministers, scholars, and educators, this project is my attempt at bringing the course’s subject matter to the church at large.

-Michael Paul Cartledge is a PhD candidate in practical theology at Princeton Theological Seminary.
-His research focuses on educational ministry with persons suffering from depression.
+Michael Paul Cartledge is a Postdoctoral Research Scholar at Princeton Theological Seminary.
 Michael Paul has served as a youth worker, worship leader, and Christian educator.
 Originally from Central Florida, he and his spouse, Samara, live in Princeton with their four children.

 Course Header.png